terminusdb/terminusdb-client-python/README.md

 mydb deleted.
 ```

-### Please check the [full Documentation](https://terminusdb.github.io/terminusdb-client-python/) for more information.
+### Please check the [full Documentation](https://terminusdb.com/docs/guides/reference-guides/python-client-reference) for more information.

-## Tutorials
+## Guides & Tutorials

-There is a [list of examples](https://terminusdb.github.io/terminusdb-client-python/tutorials.html) that uses the Python client in our [tutorial repo](https://github.com/terminusdb/terminus-tutorials/).
-As a start, we would recommend having a look at [create TerminusDB graph with Python client using Jupyter notebook](https://github.com/terminusdb/terminusdb-tutorials/blob/master/bike-tutorial/python/Create%20TerminusDB%20Graph%20with%20Python%20Client.ipynb)
+Visit our documentation for a range of short how to guides, [how-to use the Python Client](https://terminusdb.com/docs/guides/how-to-guides/use-the-python-client) and [how to use the collaboration features with the Python Client](https://terminusdb.com/docs/guides/how-to-guides/use-collaboration-features/with-the-python-client).
+Alternatively, undertake the  [Getting Started with the Python Client Tutorial Series.](https://github.com/terminusdb/terminusdb-tutorials/blob/main/getting_started/python-client/README.md).

 ## Testing